 The state's Katie Beckett, Medicaid Diversion, and Continued Eligibility groups provide services and supports for children under age 18 with disabilities and/or complex medical needs who are not eligible for traditional Medicaid because of their parents' income or assets.
-Although the state has long provided Katie Beckett program services to certain TennCare members via its three section 1915(c) HCBS waivers and the ECF CHOICES program, the availability of these services expanded significantly with the implementation of the new Katie Beckett/Medicaid Diversion program on November 2, 2020.
+Although the state has long provided Katie Beckett program services to certain TennCare members via its three section 1915(c) HCBS waivers and the ECF CHOICES program, the availability of these services expanded with the implementation of the new Katie Beckett/Medicaid Diversion program on November 2, 2020.

-The state offers services to eligible children through a traditional Katie Beckett program, in which members receive the full TennCare benefits package plus essential wraparound HCBS.
-In addition, the demonstration includes a Medicaid Diversion component, which furnishes a specified package of essential wraparound services and supports, including premium assistance.
-The Continued Eligibility element of the state's program ensures that children who would otherwise lose TennCare eligibility because slots in the Katie Beckett program are not available for them are able to remain eligible for the full TennCare benefits package.
+The state offers services to eligible children through a traditional Katie Beckett program (also called "Part A"), in which members receive the full TennCare benefits package plus essential wraparound HCBS.
+In addition, the demonstration includes a Medicaid Diversion component (also called "Part B"), which furnishes a specified package of essential wraparound services and supports, including premium assistance.
+In addition, a Continued Eligibility element of the state's program ensures that children who would otherwise lose TennCare eligibility because slots in the Katie Beckett program are not available for them are able to remain eligible for the full TennCare benefits package.